European Parliament Walking Tours

 The 90-minute guided tours take place every weekend during spring and summer.
 The tours are available in English, French, Dutch and German and should be booked online in advance.
 There may be a number of last minute places available on the day, but priority will be given to visitors with a reservation.

-Meet your guide at Station Europe, which is housed in the old train station in Place du Luxembourg and serves as a welcome point for all visitors to the European Parliament.
+Meet your guide on the Esplanade Solidarność 1980 in front of Station Europe, which is housed in the old train station in the Place du Luxembourg.

 Visit the iconic Esplanade Solidarność 1980, a dynamic and multicultural space for citizens to meet.
 How many different languages will you hear being spoken as you walk in the footsteps of politicians, journalists and world leaders?
 Hear the stories of the people who gave their names to the buildings - who were Altiero Spinelli, Clara Campoamor, József Antall, Simone Veil and how did they shape the Europe we know today?
 Learn about the history of the European project and how Brussels became its beating heart.
 Discover how European institutions have shaped the urban landscape of the city as you explore the European Quarter.